 For more than 30 years, the Center has been a multidisciplinary service, research, and training site whose mission is to design and implement prevention and health promotion programs in a variety of community settings, enhance the effectiveness of behavioral health and other human service organizations and service systems, carry out program and service system evaluations, and conduct related research.
 Partnerships with public and private agencies to build and sustain local service capacity is a hallmark of the Center’s work.
-As a cooperative endeavor of the Yale Department of Psychiatry, the Connecticut Mental Health Center, and The Consultation Center, Inc., a nonprofit community-based organization aligned with the Center’s mission, interns are provided with a wide range of training opportunities that involve services and research carried out in collaboration with community stakeholders, including service providers, service recipients and residents, state and municipal personnel, and local leaders.
+As a cooperative endeavor of the Yale Department of Psychiatry, the Connecticut Mental Health Center, and The Consultation Center, Inc., a nonprofit community-based organization aligned with the Center’s mission, fellows are provided with a wide range of training opportunities that involve services and research carried out in collaboration with community stakeholders, including service providers, service recipients and residents, state and municipal personnel, and local leaders.
 This work takes place in Greater New Haven and Connecticut, as well as nationally and internationally.

 Examples of project activities include the following: